In today’s world, organizations are competing through providing exceptional Customer Experience (CX).

 1) Increased productivity.

-2) An engaged workforce that have a stake in and takes pride in the business.
+2) An engaged workforce that has a stake in and takes pride in the business.

 3) Less turn-over.